TemApex/payday2-vtc/README.md

 **Fixable Issues:**
 - Heist specific "You require X item" prompts are unchanged.
 These are low priority.
 - There are a few unchanged hints, but these are super low priority.
 I'll still change them if I remember though.
 - Some of the text related to the secret is wrong.
-This is also super low priority, but I will fix it if I get the chance.
+This is super low priority, but I will fix it if I get the chance.
 - Taking the mask on Mountain Master is unchanged.
 I simply can't be bothered doing this achievement again.
 - Taking the suit on Crude Awakening is unchanged.
 Same reason as Mountain Master.